Red Hood and the Outlaws: Vol. 2

-Akila surrounds General Heinle and his forces and tells her Amazons to attack.
-Artemis finds Jason, and he convinces Artemis that General Heinle doesn't have the Bow of Ra, stating if he did have the Bow of Ra, he would have used it on the Amazons.
-Holding General Heinle at knifepoint, General Heinle states he would never use the bow of Ra on his own men and asks her who hates the people of Qurac, him or Akila.
-Akila kills General Heinle with the Bow of Ra, but before Akila could kill Red Hood and Artemis, Bizarro knocks her out by punching through the mountain.
+Akila surrounds Heinle and his forces and tells her Amazons to attack.
+Artemis finds Jason, and he convinces Artemis that Heinle does not have the Bow of Ra, stating if he did have the Bow of Ra, he would have used it on the Amazons.
+Holding Heinle at knifepoint, Heinle states he would never use the bow of Ra on his own men and asks her who hates the people of Qurac, him or Akila.
+Akila kills Heinle with the Bow of Ra, but before Akila could kill Red Hood and Artemis, Bizarro knocks her out by punching through the mountain.
 Akila punches Bizarro a few hundred feet away, and shoots a blast at Artemis, wounding her.
 Red Hood manages to wound Akila using his All-Blades (blades that draw on Jason's soul that can damage powerful beings).
 Bizarro joins Red Hood to fight against Akila, but they are no match.
 Artemis grabs the Bow of Ra, stating that she's the true Shim'Tar due to Nephthys saying that the Bow of Ra chose her in the past, and uses it to harm Akila.
 Akila is about to go supernova, so Bizarro takes Akila to space where she explodes.
 Artemis says she will join Jason, as she has no purpose in Qurac, and a villager states Bizarro is not breathing.

 While trying to heal Bizarro, a man breaks Solomon Grundy out of prison to cause a reign of terror in Gotham.
-Red Hood and Artemis hear reports of Solomon Grundy rampaging across a street fair in Gotham.
-Both of them fight valiantly, but Solomon Grundy defeats Artemis (due to her underestimating him).
-Bizarro hears the fight and wakes up, and defeats Solomon Grundy before succumbing to his wounds.
-Jason grieves for Bizarro, saying that perhaps the Lazarus Pit can revive him, and admits that Solomon Grundy was his friend.
+Red Hood and Artemis hear reports of Grundy rampaging across a street fair in Gotham.
+Both of them fight valiantly, but Grundy defeats Artemis (due to her underestimating him).
+Bizarro hears the fight and wakes up, and defeats Grundy before succumbing to his wounds.
+Jason grieves for Bizarro, saying that perhaps the Lazarus Pit can revive him, and admits that Grundy was his friend.
 However, they are knocked out by Lex Luthor in a Superman suit, who looks at Bizarro with interest.